countable-web/open-source-corporation/sales/PROPOSALS.md

 Also, create several touchpoints (LinkedIn, email, phone) to get to know them before you write.
 If there's a way to demonstrate your system woring, that is ideal.

-### Research

-This is pretty dependent on the proposal, but the main goals are:

-1. Further clarify your chances of winning.
+Attend any pre-proposal call, webinar or meeting in order to meet the evaluators.

-1. Get the information you need to improve your chances of winning.
+Do any further research to have information you need to decide to write.

-### Deciding to Write
+### 5. Deciding to Write

 With all the above done, you should now determine whether to write, or move on to a new RFP.
 You should know your approximate chances of winning, the value of the contract, and your alternatives, and make the best choice.